Sea Gate, Brooklyn: Controversy

-Another incident, in 2020, involved an off-duty NYPD officer being contacted by a SGPD officer (despite not being in Sea Gate) and questioned, with the SGPD allegedly drawing his firearm twice.
+Another incident, in 2020, involved an off-duty New York Police Department officer being contacted by a Sea Gate Public Safety Department officer (despite not being in Sea Gate) and questioned, with the Sea Gate officer allegedly drawing his firearm twice.
 The NYPD (now retired) officer, took legal action.

 Demographics

 Sea Gate is largely populated by families living in single- and two-family houses, 54 percent being rentals.
 As of 2000, the median age was 38.6 years and the median household income was $41,659.
 In addition to city and state taxes, residents also pay dues and charges to the Sea Gate Association, which have averaged $3,000 per year.

 In 1960, Sea Gate was 99 percent white, and by the 2010 census, Sea Gate was 83 percent white.
 The community became majority Jewish by the 1930s; prior to the 1930s, there were signs in the community reading "no dogs or Jews".
 Many Hasidic Jews and Russians have settled in Sea Gate, along with a small number of middle-class Black families.
 Tensions around race and class exist between Sea Gate and the rest of Coney Island which has a significantly larger Black and Latino population.
 Both Sea Gate homeowners association and their public safety department have been frequently accused of racism and have been the subject of multiple federal lawsuits.